Best Key Finders: Locate Lost Keys & Other Valuables With These Top Devices

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 If you regularly lose your keys, you may want to invest in a key finder.
-You simply attach the device to your keychain and either push a button on a separate unit or use your smartphone to locate them.
+You simply attach the device to your keychain and either push a button on a separate unit or use your smartphone to locate it.
 Check out our buying guide below to find the best key finders available.